Ismailhassan12/vatsa-docs/docs/sops/oejn/02-delivery.md

 ---
 # Jeddah Clearance [OEJN_DEL]

-This section details all the necessary Standard Operating Procedures for Delivery Operations in **King Abdulaziz International Airport (OEDF)**
+This section details all the necessary Standard Operating Procedures for Delivery Operations in **King Abdulaziz International Airport (OEJN)**

 # 1. General Provisions